bright/new-www/content/our-areas/iot-development.md

 layout: our-service
 our_service_id: IoT development
 meta_title: IoT Development Company
-meta_description: We are an IoT software company from Poland.
-We have developed IoT solutions for clients from Israel, the UK and the USA.
-Looking for IoT developers?
-Contact us!
+meta_description: We are a leading IoT solutions company, offering IoT application development and IoT integration services in the UK and the USA.
+  Contact us today!
 our_services_icon: /images/iot_development2.png
 name: IoT development
 slug: iot-development